Which foramen does the vagus nerve exit the skull through?

 Prepare for the MRCS Exam with our study quizzes.
 Practice with multiple choice questions that include detailed hints and explanations to reinforce your learning.
 Equip yourself with the knowledge needed to excel in your examination!

-The vagus nerve exits the skull through the jugular foramen.
-This foramen is a key structure located at the base of the skull, positioned between the temporal and occipital bones.
-The jugular foramen is significant not only for the exit of the vagus nerve but also for other important cranial structures, including the glossopharyngeal nerve and accessory nerve, as well as the internal jugular vein.
+The vagus nerve exits the skull through the jugular foramen, which is the correct answer.
+This foramen is located at the junction of the temporal and occipital bones, providing a passage for several important structures.
+In addition to the vagus nerve, the jugular foramen also allows the exit of the glossopharyngeal nerve and the accessory nerve, along with the internal jugular vein.

 Subscribe